 What Is A SubID?

-They’re similar to UTM query strings that let you monitor all inbound traffic sources to your website so you can see where your visitors come from.
+SubIDs are similar to UTM query strings that let you monitor all inbound traffic sources to your website to see where your visitors come from.

-With sub IDs, you can track specific user attributes, link placement, and more.
+You can track specific user attributes, link placement, and more with sub IDs.
 Here’s a shortlist you can monitor, including:

 - Landing pages